Wednesday November 6, 2019

 For a long time, metal roofs were viewed as cheap and unattractive, but recently they’ve started becoming fashionable and valuable as an affordable, energy-saving option for homeowners.
 They’re environmentally friendly, since they’re often made from recycled metal, and they reduce heat absorption because they reflect a lot of light.
 But the secret to their energy efficiency the area of dead space between the metal roof and the interior of the home.
 This air buffer helps lower heat transfer from the roof to the home.
 Metal roofs also cool faster at night, which means less heat is retained and able to transfer to your home.

 Green roofs are exactly what they sound like - they have a waterproof layer of material that’s covered with plants.
 Green roofs are great energy savers for any climate - they’re extremely good at reducing heat transfer during the summer and absorbing heat during the cooler months.
 Of course, they’re great for the environment, too.
 They don’t just reflect the sunlight - they absorb it and use it without transferring it to your home.
-With the rise in popularity of green roofs, you have lots of options with visual design of your roof so you don’t necessarily have to go quirky to go green!
+With the rise in popularity of green roofs, your local Melbourne roof cleaning team states that you have lots of options with visual design of your roof so you don’t necessarily have to go quirky to go green!

 Asphalt shingles are extremely common, but they’re a pretty good option for energy-efficient roofs.
 They’re engineered to reflect both UV and infrared light, so the heat transfer to your home is lower.
 Plus, they don’t have to be the ugly version of asphalt we all automatically think of - they come in any color to match your style!